Relay.app vs. Zapier

 This is where the two platforms diverge the most.

-Zapier has been expanding its AI toolkit aggressively with AI Agents, Chatbots, Copilot, and Canvas.
+Zapier has been expanding its AI toolkit aggressively with AI Agents, Chatbots, Copilot, Canvas, and MCP support.
 Copilot is solid for building and managing Zaps via prompts, and Canvas lets you visually orchestrate multi-product workflows that span agents, chatbots, forms, and tables.
-It's a broader AI ecosystem, but it can also feel more fragmented.
-Zapier's AI features are spread across multiple products rather than being deeply unified in the workflow builder.
+It's a broader AI ecosystem, but it can feel fragmented.
+Zapier's AI features are spread across multiple separate products rather than being deeply unified in the workflow builder.

 Relay.app edge: Simpler, more integrated AI experience.
 Just describe what you want and Relay.app will do it for you.

-Zapier edge: Broader AI product suite (agents, chatbots, Canvas) which is powerful for complex orchestration.
+Zapier edge: Broader AI product suite (agents, chatbots, Canvas) for complex orchestration scenarios.

 Ease of use